alphagov/govuk-rfcs/rfc-031-requirements-for-tagging-architecture.md

 - For a piece of content with some related content tagged to it, we currently need to know which topics and policy areas that related content is tagged to. &nbsp;This is so that we can group the related links by whether they are in the same topics as the current content.&nbsp;
 We might represent a "path" for this information in the content item as something like "`links.related_content.links.topics.{base_path}`".

-These examples can be implemented in other ways, but deep expansion would be convenient for frontend applications. &nbsp;Implementing it seems likely to require that &nbsp;FIXME
+These examples can be implemented in other ways, but deep expansion would be convenient for frontend applications.

 ## Links to things which aren't content-items